snowriverxiao/cosmostest/docs/source/index.rst

-Welcome to CosmosTest's documentation!
+Cosmos - spatially resolved multi-omics data Integration
 ===================================

-**CosmosTest** is a Python library for Spatialmoics data Integration offers a *simple* and *effective* tool.
+**Cosmos** is a Python library for Spatialmoics data Integration offers a *simple* and *effective* tool.

 Check out the :doc:`usage` section for further information, including